What is the Menu Component?

 As you can see in the GIF below, the logo image on this menu links to the tadabase.io website when clicked.

-There are four types of Special Links you can add to your menu to route users to accomplish a specific user-related function:
+There are four types of User Links you can add to your menu to route users to accomplish a specific user-related function:

 Let's define each type of Special Link you can add to your menu.